mskcc/RNAseqDB/README.md

 Pipeline
 ----------
-We used STAR to align RNA-seq reads, RSEM to quantify gene expression, mRIN to discard degraded samples, and SVAseq to correct batch bias.
+We used STAR to align RNA-seq reads, RSEM to quantify gene expression, mRIN to discard degraded samples, RSeQC to control quality, and SVAseq to correct batch bias.
 Our pipeline also run FeatureCounts to quantify read counts.

 Although this pipeline is not as fast as the latest RNA-seq tools such as Kallisto, it provides the functionality we need:
  1. It generates BAM files that are required by QC tools.